My site’s moved CMS and servers. If you spot a problem, let me know.

 I’m not backed by a large company, so I charge a fee to speak at larger industry conferences.
 That fee varies according to the ticket price.
 I charge a £1,000 non-refundable booking fee, and expect to be paid the balance within 30 days of an event.
 I waive fees for community or (nearly) free conferences but still require accommodation and transportation costs to be covered by an event.

 I ask organisers to arrange and pay for accommodation one night before, during, and one night after an event, Economy class return airfare if the flight time is less than 5 hours, premium economy or business class if it’s over 5 hours.
 Reasonable transportation costs, including taxi fares or first class train travel to and from an airport.
 Hotel wifi and internet access.
+Although it’s always nice to receive a gift, I’d prefer you donate an equivalent amount of money to Hope not hate.

 Setup information